-Green Bird Press is a small letterpress printing and bindery operation with a modern, minimalist, and often geeky, approach to design.
-All letterpress products are hand printed on a 6×10 inch Kelsey press using a combination of handset type and magnesium plates produced from digital files.
-Various ready-to-purchase designs including cards, coasters, and gift tags are available and new designs are always in the works.
-All books are hand bound using traditional binding techniques and good quality paper suitable for writing or drawing.
-Right now, most books are one of a kind and many make use of repurposed materials for the covers.
+Green Bird Press is a small letterpress printing and bindery operation in Bend, Oregon with a modern, minimalist, often geeky, approach to design.
+All letterpress products are hand printed on my Vandercook and Kelsey presses using a combination of handset type and custom metal printing plates.
+Various ready-to-purchase designs including cards, coasters, recipe cards, and limited edition prints are available along with a variety of custom monogram and wedding notecard designs.
+All journals are one of a kind hand bound books using traditional binding techniques with blank paper suitable for writing or drawing.

 Who is Green Bird Press?

 Green Bird Press is run by myself, Susan Porteous, with help from my green cheek conure, a cute and fluffy, often annoying, little green bird named Stormy.
 Although the little one came up with the press name and lent her image to the logo she really isn’t much help—she’s too small to operate the press and can’t be around even the least toxic inks and chemicals.
 So while Stormy is napping, squawking, chewing, and generally being a bird, I take care of the rest of the business operations.

 My studio is located in an awesome space called The Workhouse in Bend, Oregon with several other amazing local artists and I can be found working there several days a week.
 When I'm not in my studio, I'm usually helping my husband run our board game shop, Modern Games, just down the road.
 A place where people can pick up the latest board game or meet up with friends to hang out, play a game, and have a drink.